 LETTERS READ: Welcome!

-Letters Read is an ongoing series in which local performers interpret letters and written documents about culturally vital individuals from various times and Louisiana communities.
-Focusing on New Orleans.
+Letters Read is an ongoing series in which local performers interpret letters and written documents about culturally vital individuals from various times and Louisiana communities—focusing on New Orleans.
 Now in its eighth consecutive season.
 Performances are free and open to the general public.
 Listen to past events HERE.

-And available HERE.
+INTRODUCTION available HERE.

 Image: c1902.
 Reproduction Number: LC-USZ62-113063 (b&w film copy neg.)
 Call Number: BIOG FILE – Newcomb, Josephine Louise Le Monnier.
 Photo by(?)
 Ernest P. Carriere.